ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Done via Cloudformation template
   * Using an admin account of an 'AWS Org', you define and manage the AWS Cloudformation template, using the template as the basis for provisioning stacks into selected target accounts of an AWS Org across specified regions
   * Don't confuse with Cloudformation stacks which is a set of resources created and managed as a single unit from a Cloud formation template and can't be used across accounts or regions

+### AWS CloudFormation Nested Stack
+  * Nested stacks are stacks created as part of other stacks.
+You create a nested stack within another stack by using the AWS::CloudFormation::Stack resource.
+As your infrastructure grows, common patterns can emerge in which you declare the same components in multiple templates.
+You can separate out these common components and create dedicated templates for them.
+Then use the resource in your template to reference other templates, creating nested stacks.

 ### AWS CodeDeploy:
   * Fully managed deployment service to automate software deployments on compute service (EC2/Fargate/λ/on-premises)